nexcraftaipro/final/README.md

-# Meta CSV Generator Pro
+# PixCraftAI

-A powerful CSV generator for creating metadata for your images and videos.
+A powerful AI-assisted tool for creating metadata for your images and videos.
 Works with multiple platforms including Freepik, Shutterstock, and Adobe Stock.

 ## Features